emilpriver/go-hugo-portfolio/content/blog/note/my-interview-at-klarna/index.md

 -   Technical interview
 -   More of a mental type of interview.

-The first call was a 30 minutes call where the guy who called me talked about what the interview will look like if a total time of 3-4 weeks was ok with me for the interview and what salary I was expected.
+The first call was a 30 minutes call where the guy who called me talked about what the interview will look like and if a total time of 3-4 weeks was ok with me for the interview and what salary I was expected.
 This call was a fast one and was finished in less than 15 minutes.
 After this call, I was booked into an interview talking about my opinion on for example failure, what I was thinking of telling people about my thoughts, and so on.
 This call was also a really simple and smooth call which I passed.
-After this test, I booked into an IQ test where the goal was to find patterns out of 9 images that matched should match which I also passed.
+After this test, I was booked into an IQ test where the goal was to find patterns out of 9 images that matched should match which I also passed.
 But the most interesting interviews are the next 2.

 The IQ test looked like this

 ![](provtest_exempel.jpeg)

-The most fun part was the technical interview as it was the most challenged one and probably because it was my first time doing this kind of interview.
+The most fun part was the technical interview as it was the most challenging one and probably because it was my first time doing this kind of interview.
 The tech interview was 2 different tasks, 1 task where the goal was to onboard other developers onto a team and a project, and my goal was to describe

 -  How the project looked like
    -   What it was built on